VoltCruelerz/OwlMarble-Magic/classes/warlord/Warlord.md

 ## Subclass - Tactician

+### Defensible Position - 1 [New]

+Over the course of 10 minutes, you can fill a number of 5-foot squares equal to twice your Intelligence modifier with difficult terrain.
+You can also expend any number of _Leadership Dice_ to direct your companions in the construction of greater works, increasing the number of 5-foot squares filled in the same time by the value rolled.

+> **Note**: Jivara could process 30 squares an hour.

+If you expend twice the effort on a given 5-foot square, you can fill it with one of the following:

+- **Barricade**: a barricade is assembled out of nearby materials, which can be bidirectional or monodirectional.
+If bidirectional, creatures always have half cover from attacks coming from the other side.
+If monodirectional, only creatures within 10 feet of the rear of it have half cover against attacks coming from the front of it.
+- **Tripwires**: thin tripwires are assembled (detection DC is your passive Deception) throughout the area that emit a noise when triggered.
+The sound is audible from 60 feet and wakes sleeping creatures within 15 feet.

 ### Tactician's Leadership - 1 [New]

 > **Note**: While Rallying Mark is far and away the best use of stock LD even if I doubled the dice, Rallying Mark only becomes very strong, not gamebreaking.
 That said, if I were to do so, it introduces issues with devaluing all other uses for LD by comparison.
 The below change change increases pool size by 50% and per-turn limit by 100% but devalues each individual die, making them more granular.